DETACHMENT (VAIRAGYA)

 2. Practise of Vairāgya

-By looking into the defects of sensual life and reading books on
+By looking into the defects of sensual life and reading books on Vairagya, dispassion should be cultivated.

-Yoga Vasistha Vairāgya-prakaraṇa attributed
+Yoga-Vasistha Vairāgya-prakaraṇa attributed

 to Sage Valmiki, addresses the issues of dispassion, self-efort, and